 If you’re like me, you’ve probably dealt with at least some degree of moisture inside your car.
-Whether you are dealing with a leaky sunroof or accidently left the top down during a rainstorm, there are numerous ways water can enter your vehicle eventually leading to mold and other problems.
+Whether you are dealing with a leaky sunroof or accidentally left the top down during a rainstorm, there are numerous ways water can enter your vehicle eventually leading to mold and other problems.

-In this blog, I’ll break down when you should use a simple moisture absorber or go all in with a dehumidifier.
+In this blog, I’ll break down when you should use a simple moisture absorber or go all-in with a dehumidifier.
 Once dry, if you need a few pro tips for cleaning out the interior, check out my post 17 Interior Detailing Tips the Pros Keep a Secret.

 Slight Dampness or Funky Smells?
 Try a Moisture Absorber

 As long as you do not have extensive water damage caused by flooding or standing water, a moisture absorber is a great way to remove bad smells from your car.
 Wet clothing, pets, and even condensation from beverages can cause moisture inside your vehicle.

 Sometimes this can be seen cupholders, the windshield fogging up, and just a generally damp feeling inside your car.
 If you live in a very humid area, you may want to use a moisture absorber from time to time to keep things smelling fresh.